How to open and view a PDF in React Native

 yarn add @react-navigation/native @react-navigation/native-stack react-native-screens react-native-safe-area-context

-yarn add react-native-pdf
+yarn add react-native-pdf react-native-blob-util

-Step 4 — Downloading a PDF Document
+Step 4 — Downloading a PDF document

 You can download a sample PDF document:

-curl https://pspdfkit.com/downloads/pspdfkit-android-quickstart-guide.pdf -o Document.pdf
+curl https://www.nutrient.io/downloads/pspdfkit-react-native-quickstart-guide.pdf -o Document.pdf

 Don’t forget to move the document to the required folder after downloading it.